RichardoC/tales.fromprod.com/src/_posts/2024/2024-04-20-using-your-own-hardware-for-llms.md

 }
 ```

+1. Restart the Jan.ai application on the client machine.
-Next, restart the Jan.ai application, and navigate to Settings -> OpenAI Inference Engine

-In "Chat Completions Endpoint" Put `http://$IP:$PORT/v1/chat/completions` correcting $IP for the IP of your server, and $PORT for the port you chose on the server.

-Leave the API key blank or this won't work.
+2. Access Settings -> OpenAI Inference Engine and enter `http://$IP:$PORT/v1/chat/completions` in the "Chat Completions Endpoint" field, replacing $IP with your server's IP address and $PORT with the chosen port number on the server.
+Leave the API key blank or it won't work.

 ## Using the model running on your server

+Using the Model Running on Your Server:
-Create a new thread and from the model drop down on the right Select "remote" and then "local test"
+1. Create a new thread in the Jan.ai application on the client machine.
+2. In the model dropdown menu on the right, select "remote" and then choose "local test".

-Send your messages as usual
+3. Start sending messages as usual and (hopefully) have a faster experience.

 Congratulations, you're now performing inference on another machine!

+## Conclusion

+By following these steps, you can utilise your own hardware for LLM usage and enjoy the benefits of running models and interacting with them from a remote machine.
+Enjoy the improved performance, privacy and flexibility offered by this setup.